cdwimer/Getting-and-Cleaning-Data-Project/code_book.md

     •std: Standard deviation

 ## Identifiers
-The base data is grouped by the following values to build mean value and the standard deviation:
+The base data is grouped by the following values to build mean and standard deviation:

     •subject - The ID of the test subject numbered sequentially from 1 to 30 •activity - The type of activity performed when the corresponding measurements were taken

 ## Activity
-Activity column has 6 types as listed below:
+Activity column has 6 value types as listed below:

     1.WALKING
     2.WALKING_UPSTAIRS